hoshinolina/obs-pwvideo/README.md

 * No portals used/required (this still works in Flatpak as the Flatpak already has PipeWire permissions to support the JACK source)
 * Improved PipeWire video support (bugfixes, support for double buffering, and lazy mode for pull-based frame pacing)
-* Support for selecting arbitrary PipeWire video sources and auto-reconnect without user action (WIP)
+* Support for selecting arbitrary PipeWire video sources and auto-reconnect without user action

 ## Why not portals?